stackitcloud/stackit-cli/docs/stackit_network-area_routing-table_create.md

 ### SEE ALSO

-* [stackit routing-table](./stackit_routing-table.md)	 - Manage routing-tables and its according routes
+* [stackit network-area routing-table](./stackit_network-area_routing-table.md)	 - Manage routing-tables and its according routes